manosmax/Pie/labs/lab01/README.md

 It ensures the user immediately knows they have executed the program with incorrect parameters, preventing errors further down the line.

 **RQ37: Why is JSON Lines a good fit for append-only event logs?**
 Each line is an independent object.
-This allows for easy appending, incremental processing (reading line-by-line), and keeps the log readable and easy to debug.
+This allows for easy appending of logs keeping the database readable and easy to debug.

 **RQ38: Why is it useful to include both seq and timestamps in each record?**
 `seq` provides a strict numerical order of deposits, while `timestamps` provide the real-world time of the event.